wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 ## Data ingress to Edge Data Store

 Edge Data Store can ingress data in a number of ways.
 There are two built-in adapters - [EDS Modbus TCP](xref:modbusQuickStart) and [EDS OPC UA](xref:opcUaQuickStart).
-Additionally, data can be ingressed using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.
+You can also ingress data using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.

 ![EDS OMF Ingress](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOMFIngress.jpg "EDS OMF Ingress")